jorishr/notes-on-backend/network_requests/api/api-requests.md

 rp(url).then((body) =>{}).catch((err) =>{})
 ```
-The data from the server reponse has a HEADER and a BODY, just as the http request to the server.
+The data from the server response has a HEADER and a BODY, just as the http request to the server.
 To access the data we need to look into the BODY.

-### API Auhtentication
+### API Authentication
 Through clientId and tokens.
 See documentation for each API.
 You basically add a token string to each HTTP request that identifies the client.